Sardar Sarovar Dam: Solar power generation

 In 2011, the government of Gujarat announced plans to generate solar power by placing solar panels over the canal, making it beneficial for the surrounding Villages to get power and also helping to reduce the evaporation of water.
-The first phase consists of placing panels along a 25 km length of the canal, with a capacity for up to, 25 MW of power.
+The first phase consists of placing panels along a 25 km length of the canal, with a capacity for up to 25 MW of power.

 Statue of Unity

 The Government of Gujarat constructed a statue of Sardar Vallabhbhai Patel as a symbol of tribute.
-The dam stands in front of the dam and is considered as one of the major tourist attraction.
+The statue stands in front of the dam and is considered as one of the major tourist attractions in the region.

 Rehabilitation

 Resettlement policy and strategy

-The Narmada Water Dispute Tribunal, setup by Indian government has provided a policy framework under which rehabilitation of affected people has been implemented.The guiding principles of this policy are:
+The Narmada Water Dispute Tribunal, setup by Indian government has provided a policy framework under which rehabilitation of affected people has been implemented.
+The guiding principles of this policy are: